Is Santa Claus Greek?

 As for Santa Claus Village in Rovaniemi, Finland... don't even get me started.

-Otherwise, there is no connection to Finland whatsoever....
+Otherwise, there is NO connection to Finland whatsoever.... or the North Pole.

 So the journey from a Greek seaside town all the way through Europe and America to the North Pole has been trully a wonder...